-Here are a ridge moraine, a kettle-hole lake and boulders from rocky outcrops farther north, all visible evidence of the passing of the great glaciers.
+Here is visible evidence of the passing of the great glaciers: a ridge moraine, a kettle-hole lake and boulders from rocky outcrops farther north.
 The low wetland was once an acidic bog with sphagnum moss and cranberries.
-Now tamarack, yellow birch and red maple grow there along with tussocks of cinnamon fern, mountain holly and winterberry.
-On the drier land is an oak/hickory forest with red, white and black oak, as well as shagbark hickory, and in the understory are sassafras, dogwood and hazelnut.
+Now tamarack, yellow birch and red maple grow there, along with tussocks of cinnamon fern, and mountain holly and winterberry.
+On the drier land is an oak/hickory forest with red, white and black oak, as well as shagbark hickory and in the understory are sassafras, dogwood, and hazelnut.
 The varied habitat means a variety of birds and wildflowers are present.